Chaza

-The Chaza, or pelota nacional (national ball), is a South American racquet sport, (like tennis), which is practiced on a rectangular area bounded by lines.
+The Chaza, or pelota nacional (national ball), is a South American racquet sport (like tennis), which is practiced on a rectangular area bounded by lines.
 This area is divided by a line drawn on the floor that divides the playing field.
-It is played between two teams, each with 4 players.
+It is played between two teams, each with four players.
 The object of the game is to launch a ball (called "bombo") by hand or racquet so that it bounces into the opponent's field without being returned.

-The sport is widely practiced in Nariño, Colombia, and it's the national sport of Ecuador.
+The sport is widely practiced in Nariño, Colombia, and it is the national sport of Ecuador.

 History

 Chaza was created in the 14th century by indigenous communities who inhabited the area that is currently on the border of Colombia and Ecuador.
 In the beginning it was played with a heavy leather ball, which was thrown by hand.

 Game Rules

 This game can be played with hands or with a wooden racquet, The ball is lined with goatskin and called a "bombo" weighing 70-90 grams.

 As in volleyball, players rotate, which is why the field has a line (6 on each side) indicating which position each should play.

 Points are scored as for tennis, i.e., 15, 30, 40 and the point.
 When a team gets 6 points and maintains a minimum difference of 2 points over their rival, it wins the set.
 When a team wins 2 sets, it wins the game.

 Each point is also scored as in tennis, looking for the opposing team to fail to return the ball before it bounces 2 times within their field.

 The field is rectangular and concrete and 110 meters long and 10 meters wide, divided by a line drawn on the ground.